Retailers reopening more stores, tourism expanding

 RETAIL ROUNDUP: Macy’s warns it could lose more than a $1 billion during its fiscal first quarter.
 The chain began to reopen stores earlier this month and expects most stores to be open in mid-June.

+— Victoria’s Secret said Thursday it’s closing 250 stores in the next few months, about a quarter of all its stores.
+Its parent L Brands made that announcement as it reported a 37% drop in sales and widening loss for the company, dragged down by the lingerie brand.
+The company also operates Bath & Body Works.

 SUPPLY & DEMAND: Redfin says 41% of U.S. home bids faced competing offers in the four-week period ended May 10.
-The company considers a home as part of a bidding war if it receives more than one offer.
 Redfin says the virus contributed to limited inventory.
 The most competitive housing markets included Boston, San Francisco and Fort Worth, Texas.

+Meanwhile, sales of existing homes plunged 17.8% in April.
+The National Association of Realtors said Thursday that last month’s decline pushed sales down to a seasonally adjusted annual rate of 4.33 million units, the slowest pace since September 2011.
+The sales drop was the largest one-month decline since a 22.5% fall in July 2010.

 OPENING UP: Serbia’s national carrier Air Serbia has resumed commercial flights.
 The first flight on Thursday after the lockdown was to Zurich.
 It will be followed by two more flights to Zurich later in the day, and two more for Frankfurt.
-Officials say full resumption of flights will depend on other airports and countries which are slowly reopening.
-Air Serbia is partly owned by Etihad Airways.
-The carrier says it will resume flights to New York on June 6.
+Air Serbia, which is partly owned by Etihad Airways, says it will resume flights to New York on June 6.

+— Southwest Airlines will continue to limit seating on flights through July.
+CEO Gary Kelly said the airline has $13 billion in cash, “well beyond” what it would normally carry and enough to last at least 20 months -- longer if there is a recovery in travel bookings.

+— The Transportation Security Administration is changing procedures at airport checkpoints by mid-June, including no longer having screeners touch boarding passes.
+Passengers will put their pass on the electronic reader themselves, and then hold it up for the screener to inspect.
+TSA will also bend its rules on liquids by allowing one larger bottle of hand sanitizer, up to 12 ounces, in carry-on bags.
+TSA screeners will also change gloves after each traveler pat-down.
+TSA recently ordered its screeners to wear face coverings, but it's not requiring travelers to wear masks.

-— The top official in charge of easing Spain’s lockdown says that the country will reopen to foreign tourists in July, once the safety of both locals and visitors can be guaranteed.
+— The top official in charge of easing Spain’s lockdown says that the country will reopen to foreign tourists in July.
 Environment and Energy Minister Teresa Ribera has told EFE news agency that rebounds of the outbreak in China, South Korea and Singapore have been associated with imported infections.
-Tourism contributes 12% of Spain’s 1.24 trillion-euro ($1.4 trillion) gross domestic product.

-— Austria is preparing to cautiously open its doors for the summer tourist season.
-Chancellor Sebastian Kurz said Thursday that people from countries, like Germany, where the coronavirus situation has stabilized could count on holidays with “maximum safety and maximum enjoyment” this summer.
+— Austria is preparing to open its doors for the summer tourist season.
+Chancellor Sebastian Kurz said Thursday that people from countries like Germany where the coronavirus situation has stabilized could count on holidays with “maximum safety and maximum enjoyment” this summer.

 BACK TO SCHOOL: Cyprus is lifting most restrictions of a two month-long stay-at-home order, allowing primary school kids to return to classes and hair salons and outdoor cafeterias to reopen.
 Under the phased lifting of the restrictions, sunbathers can go to the east Mediterranean island’s beaches and the faithful can attend services at churches, mosques and other places of worship as of May 23.
 Libraries, museums, archaeological sites and ports reopen June 1, although cruise ship passengers won’t be permitted to disembark.

-— Japan’s exports plunged nearly 22% in April, marking the worst drop in a decade as the coronavirus pandemic slammed global demand.
+— Japan’s exports plunged nearly 22% in April, marking the worst drop in a decade.
 Exports totaled 5.2 trillion yen ($48 billion), down from nearly 6.7 trillion yen a year ago.
 The Finance Ministry said imports fell 7% to 6.1 trillion yen ($57 billion) from 6.6 trillion yen.

 By sector, exports were lower in vehicles, machinery, chemicals and textiles.
 Imports edged down in iron and steel products, fish, cereal and computer parts.
 The drop in exports is the worst since the financial crisis more than 10 years ago.